Buffalo Bill Museum and Grave

 The museum includes exhibits about Buffalo Bill's life and the Wild West shows, Indian artifacts (including Sitting Bull's bow and arrows), Western Art and firearms.
 There's also a fun kids area where you can play little interactive games, lasso a calf or dress up like a cowboy.

 The information was presented in the form of a timeline chronicling his life.
-I found this to be an organized and great way to present the details of his life which was truly fascinating but the timeline was way too long.
+I found this to be an organized and great way to present the details of his life which were truly fascinating but the timeline was way too long.
 I suppose it's hard to edit the details of a life so rich with experiences ranging from buffalo hunting, working on a wagon train, mining for gold, riding for the Pony Express and unknowingly enlisting in the Army after a night of too much drinking!
-Unfortunately, there was just too much to read and I noticed none of the other visitors got more than half way through reading all the pages of the timeline.
+Unfortunately, there was just too much to read and I noticed none of the other visitors got more than halfway through reading all the pages of the timeline.